ccamel/awesome-ccamel/README.md

 - [guptarohit/asciigraph](https://github.com/guptarohit/asciigraph) - Go package to make lightweight ASCII line graph ╭┈╯ in command line apps with no other dependencies.
 - [hairyhenderson/gomplate](https://github.com/hairyhenderson/gomplate) - A flexible commandline tool for template rendering.
 Supports lots of local and remote datasources.
 - [hanwen/go-fuse](https://github.com/hanwen/go-fuse) - FUSE bindings for Go
+- [harmony-development/protocol](https://github.com/harmony-development/protocol) - The schemas for the Harmony protocol
 - [hashgraph/hedera-sdk-go](https://github.com/hashgraph/hedera-sdk-go) - Hedera™ Hashgraph SDK for Go
 - [hashicorp/consul](https://github.com/hashicorp/consul) - Consul is a distributed, highly available, and data center aware solution to connect and configure applications across dynamic, distributed infrastructure.
 - [hashicorp/terraform](https://github.com/hashicorp/terraform) - Terraform enables you to safely and predictably create, change, and improve infrastructure.
 It is an open source tool that codifies APIs into declarative configuration files that can be shared amongst team members, treated as code, edited, reviewed, and versioned.